kristofzerbe/kiko.io/source/_posts/2021/Hexo-and-the-IndieWeb-Sending-Webmentions.md

 ---

 {% alertbox info %}
 This is part two of a blog post that turned out to be a bit too long.
-Don't miss Part 1: {% post_link 2021/Hexo-and-the-IndieWeb "Hexo and the IndieWeb" %} ...
+Don't miss Part 1: {% post_link Hexo-and-the-IndieWeb "Hexo and the IndieWeb" %} ...
 {% endalertbox %}

 ---